Combating vaccine hesitancy

 So what can be done to address those concerns identified in the 5Cs model?
 It seems that continuing to provide the public with accurate information which will combat those worries will go a long way.
 And in the age of social media, the easier it is to digest, the better it will influence the population.

 And for those who are hesitant because of a fear of needles, well oVRcome can help with that.
 Our recently launched 7 Day Challenge is available for a range of phobias.
-You can sign up and each day engage in content which has been designed to support you through your fears.
-Take a look here and help you on your way to a Covid vaccine.
+You can sign up and each day engage in content which has been designed to support you through your fears and help you on your way to a Covid vaccine.